-TA: David Garcia, dg533@njit.edu
+TA: Derrick Sanchez, djs225@njit.edu

-Class time and location: GITC 3200, Monday and Wednesday from 11:30 AM - 12:50 PM.
+Class time and location: GITC 3200, Monday and Thursday from 10:00 AM - 11:20 PM.

-The 1.5 hr. lab sessions will be divided into lecture time, discussion, and group work, as well as practical experimentation for the development, presentation, and demonstration of XR projects.
-Hence, attendance and participation throughout the entire class, during every class, is highly recommended as it will ensure successful completion of the course.
+The 1.5-hour lab sessions will be divided into lecture time, discussion, group work, and practical experimentation for developing, presenting, and demonstrating XR projects.
+Hence, attendance and participation throughout the entire class, during every class, are highly recommended as they will ensure successful completion of the course.

 Office hours: GITC, 3802 or virtually.
-Monday from 1:00 p.m. to 2:00 p.m. and Wednesday from 10:30 a.m. to 11:30 a.m.
+Monday from 1:00 p.m. to 2:00 p.m. and Thursday from 11:30 to 12:30 p.m.
 By appointment only.